schnusch/bdinfo/README.md

 ```
 $ ./bdinfo --help
 Usage: ./bdinfo [OPTION]...
 FILE
-Get BluRay info and extract tracks with ffmpeg.
+Get Blu-ray info and extract tracks with ffmpeg.

-  -l, --list[=DURATION]      list all tracks at least DURATION seconds
+  -t, --time=DURATION        select all titles at least DURATION seconds long
-                             long (default)
+  -p, --playlist=PLAYLIST[:ANGLE]
-  -p, --playlist=PLAYLIST    use playlist PLAYLIST
+                             select playlist PLAYLIST and optionally only angle
-  -a, --angle=ANGLE          use angle ANGLE
+                             ANGLE
+  -a, --all                  do not omit duplicate titles
+  -i, --info                 print more detailed information
   -c, --chapters             print chapter xml and exit (-p required)
-  -f, --ffmpeg=LANGUAGES     create a ffmpeg call to extract all given languages
+  -f, --ffmpeg=LANGUAGES     print ffmpeg call to extract streams of given or
-                             (-p required)
+                             undefined languages
-  -x, --remux=LANGUAGES      extract all given language's streams and chatpers
+  -x, --remux=LANGUAGES      extract streams of given or undefined languages
-                             with ffmpeg (-p required)
+                             with ffmpeg
   -h, --help     display this help and exit
   -v, --version  output version information and exit
 ```